Bobby Wanzer: Personal life

 Wanzer died on January 23, 2016, at his home in Pittsford, New York.

 Pre-deceased by his wife, Nina Penrose Wanzer and son-in-law Darrel Dupra he was survived by daughters, Mary and Beth Wanzer and son, Bobby (Nancy) Wanzer; grandchildren Jeff, Zach and Whitney Dupra, Marti and Madison Wanzer; great-granddaughter Seneca Hernandez Dupra; and sister, Marilyn (Robert) Ulrich.

 Legacy

 He was inducted into the Naismith Memorial Basketball Hall of Fame in 1987.
-He is also a member of the Seton Hall College Hall of Fame, among others.
+He is also a member of the Seton Hall College Hall of Fame and the New York City Basketball Hall of Fame (1991), among others.

 On August 17, 2007, Wanzer was inducted into the United States Marine Corps Sports Hall of Fame.